 - Don’t just accept the first rate you are offered by your bank or building society.

 - Shop around to see which providers are offering the cheapest APRs.
-Compare representative APRs (but remember that you might end up paying more if you have a poor credit history).
+Compare APRs (but remember that you might end up paying more if you have a poor credit history).
 A comparison website can help you do this.

 - Consider peer to peer loans especially if you have a good credit rating.
 These loans might offer lower interest rates and are available for smaller amounts.
 They are featured in most comparison tables.